Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Maps/DisplayLayerViewDrawState/README.md

 ## Use case

 The view status includes information on the loading state of layers and whether layers are visible at a given scale.
 You might change how a layer is displayed in a layer list to communicate whether it is being viewed in the map.
-For example, you could show a loading spinner next to its name when the view status is Loading, grey out the name when NotVisible or OutOfScale, show the name normally when Active, or with a warning or error icon when the status is Warning or Error.
+For example, you could show a loading spinner next to its name when the view status is LOADING, grey out the name when NOT_VISIBLE or OUT_OF_SCALE, show the name normally when ACTIVE, or with a warning or error icon when the status is WARNING or ERROR.

 ## How to use the sample

-Tap the *Load layer* button to create a new layer and add it to the map.
-As you pan and zoom around the map, note how the `Enums.LayerViewStatus` flags change; for example, `Enums.LayerViewStatusOutOfScale` becomes true when the map is scaled outside of the layer's min and max scale range.
-Tap the *Hide layer* button to hide the layer and observe the view state change to `Enums.LayerViewStatusNotVisible`.
+Tap the *Load layer* button to add a feature layer to the map.
+The current view status of the layer will display on the map.
+Zoom in and out of the map and note the layer disappears when the map is scaled outside of its min and max scale range.
+Control the layer's visibility with the *Hide layer* button.
+If you disconnect your device from the network and pan around the map, a warning will display.
+Reconnect to the network to remove the warning.
+The layer's current view status will update accordingly as you carry out these actions.

 ## How it works